Crankbaits are a staple for bass fishing, but have proven their worth catching redfish in Louisiana's marsh. These are reasons you should tie one on.

-They’re used to popping corks, gold spoons and spinnerbaits, but something wig-wagging and bumping into cover is new to most, making them more likely to bite.
+They’re used to popping corks, gold spoons and spinnerbaits, but something wig-wagging and bumping into cover is new to most, making them more likely to take notice.

 A shallow-diving crankbait will float to the surface when you stop retrieving, making it easier to get unsnagged from tree limbs (“wood in the winter”) or create a different presentation altogether.

-The compact, streamlined shape makes these baits easy to cast.
+The compact, streamlined shape makes these baits easy to cast a far distance.